How to Secure a Small Business Loan

 Plan How You’ll Repay Your Loan

-It’s important to have accurate financial data, not only to prove to a lender that you merit the loan, but to prove how you’ll be able to pay it back.
-You should take the time to work with your bookkeeper or accountant to understand how you’ll be able to repay the loan.
+Accurate financial data is vital to prove to a lender that you are a desirable borrower and to show how you’ll be able to pay it back.
+You should take the time to work with your bookkeeper or accountant to develop a credible, detailed plan to repay the loan.

+An accurate and detailed review of your current expenses ensures that your loan application is attractive.
 Don’t forget to pay careful attention to fees.
-You’ll have to account for interest rates and potential administrative costs when considering how you’ll repay.
-Unsecured loans have higher interest rates—lenders charge higher interest rates to compensate for this risk.
+When considering how you’ll repay, you’ll have to account for interest rates and potential administrative costs.
+Please note that unsecured loans have higher interest rates—lenders charge higher interest rates to compensate for this risk.

 Find Your Ideal Lender

-There are pros and cons associated with different types of small business loan.
-A loan from a banking institution is probably the first place you’ll think to start, because it’s a trusted establishment with whom you likely already have history.
-However, traditional bank lending is difficult for small business owners.
-Banks don’t have much of an appetite for lending to small businesses because of the lack of security on their investment.
+There are pros and cons associated with different types of small business loans.
+A loan from a banking institution is probably your first choice because it’s a trusted establishment with whom you likely already have a history.
+However, traditional bank lending can be difficult for small business owners.
+Banks don’t have much appetite for lending to small businesses because of the lack of security in their investment.

-You may have the option of putting up a personal asset, such as your home, as collateral.
-This creates potential risks for small business owners.
+You may have the option of putting up a personal asset, such as your home, as collateral, but this approach can create risks for small business owners.
 Business owners often view their personal assets as their safety net and want to keep them out of the business.

-It often makes sense to seek out other lending solutions, such as the Canadian-based financial services company Lendified.
-With fast, easy application processes and very transparent interest rate structures, Lendified makes it easy for small business owners to secure the capital they need to get their project moving.
-They’ll base their decision to approve your loan on your financial statements, but also on your growth story.
+It often makes sense to seek other lending solutions, such as online lenders or FinTech Startups.
+With fast, easy application processes and transparent interest rate structures, online lenders make it easy for small business owners to secure the capital they need to get their projects moving.
+They’ll base their decision to approve your loan on your financial statements and your growth story.
 Best of all, they’re fast.
-With approvals and loans granted within 48 hours, there’s no waiting around to see where you stand.
+With approvals and loans granted quickly, there’s no waiting around to see where you stand

 When you are approved for your first small business loan, the excitement is palpable.
 With an influx of money, it’s easy—and tempting—to spend money freely!
-We love working with Xero’s accounting software because it allows us to help clients track where their funds are going and stick to their initial financial plan.
+It's important to have the right technology in place to carefully monitor the funds that are coming and going.
+We love working with QuickBooks Online accounting software because it allows us to help clients track where their funds are going and stick to their initial financial plan.

 Not Approved?
 No Worries!
 Be Persistent.

 Not all lenders will be your perfect match, and not all small businesses will be approved for loans on their first time up to bat.
-Consider other opportunities for financial growth or tax incentives, such as grants, Scientific Research Experimental Development Tax Incentives (SRED) or Industrial Research Assistance Programs (IRAP).
+Most importantly, continue to work with your bookkeeping and accounting team to solidify your financial statements and improve your business plans.
+Growth takes time, hard work and persistence.
+You can consider other opportunities for financial growth or tax incentives, such as grants, Scientific Research Experimental Development Tax Incentives (SRED) or Industrial Research Assistance Programs (IRAP).
 Most importantly, continue to work with your bookkeeping and accounting team to solidify your financial statements and improve your business plans.
 Growth takes time, hard work and persistence.

-If you’re looking to prepare your financial statements to meet with financial lenders such as your bank or Lendified, Enkel can help you prepare.
+If you’re looking to prepare your financial statements to meet with financial lenders such as your bank or online lenders, Enkel can help you prepare.
 Contact our team to discuss how we can help you provide simple, accurate financial data to prepare you for securing your small business loan.

 Omar Visram